LachlanPotter33/Proj-4-Group-3/README.md

    macro avg       0.42      0.29      0.30     27920
 weighted avg       0.83      0.86      0.81     27920

-A consideration of our result is that though the model can predict the accuracy of a good loan, the objective was primarily predict accurately Credit Risk Loans/ At Risk Loans.
+A consideration of our result is that though the model can predict the accuracy of a good loan, the objective was primarily predict accurately Credit Risk and High Risk Loans.
+Model is not recommended for current implementation as a result.

 # Tableau Visual Dashboard
 https://public.tableau.com/app/profile/madeleine.chapman/viz/project4_17174152559490/Story1?publish=yes